dominiksalvet/ux430ua-jack-volume/README.md

 ### Choose the installation directory

 The default installation directory is */usr/local/bin*.
-To change it, pass your desired installation directory path in `INSTALL_DIR` variable to the `sudo make install` command.
+To change it, pass your desired installation directory path as an absolute path in `INSTALL_DIR` variable to the `sudo make install` command.
 An example follows:

 ```sh
 sudo make install INSTALL_DIR=/opt